 It may be easily imagined what were the sensations of the party in approaching the spot which they trusted would be the end of all their toils and privations.
 From the arrangements previously made, it was judged certain that they would here find relief, and be able to send assistance to their unfortunate companions.
-It was a spot where they had enjoyed, at a former period of the expedition, the greatest comfort; but it was possible, though they scarcely permitted themselves to contemplate so dreadful an idea, that circumstances might have occurred to defeat their present expectations.
-On approaching the house their minds were strongly agitated between hope and fear, and, contrary to their usual custom, they advanced in silence.
+It was a spot where they had enjoyed, at a former period of the expedition, the greatest comfort : but it was possible, though they scarcely permitted themselves to contemplate so dreadful an idea, that circumstances might have occurred to defeat their present expectations.
+On approaching the house their minds were strongly agitated betwixt hope and fear, and, contrary to their usual custom, they advanced in silence.
 At length they reached it, and their worst apprehensions were realized.
 It was completely desolate.
-No provisions had been deposited-no trace of Indians could be discovered-no letter lay there from Mr. Wentzel to inform them where the Indians might be found.
-On entering, a mute despair seized the party.
-They gazed on the cold hearth, comfortless walls, and broken sashes, through which the wind and snow penetrated, and, awakening to a full sense of the horrors of their situation, burst into tears.\ On recovering a little, and looking round with more attention, a note was found from Mr. Back, stating that having two days before this reached the house, he had proceeded in search of the Indians; but it described his party as so debilitated that it was doubtful whether they would be able to reach Fort Providence.
-The sufferings endured by this meritorious officer and his little party, one of whom was frozen to death, were equally dreadful with those which fell to the share of his excellent commander.†
+No provisions had been deposited-no trace of Indians could be discovered no letter lav there from Mr Wentzel to inform them where the Indians might be found.
+On entering a mute despair seized the party.
+They gazed on the cold hearth, comfortless walls, and broken sashes, through which the wind and snow penetrated, and, awakening to a full sense of the horrors of their situation, burst into tears.
+On recovering a little. and looking round with more attention, a note was found from Mr Back, stating that having two days before this reached the house, he had proceeded in search of the Indians ; but it described his party as so debilitated that it was doubtful whether they would be able to reach Fort Providence.
+The sufferings endured by this meritorious officer and his little party, one of whom was frozen to death, were equally dreadful with those which fell to the share of his excellent commander.

-The poor sufferers, thus grievously disappointed, now examined the deserted habitation for the means of subsistence, and found several deer-skins thrown away during their former residence at the fort.
+The poor sufferers, thus grievously disappointed. now examined the deserted habitation for the means of subsistence, and found several deer-skins thrown away during their former residence at the fort.
 The heaps of ashes were carefully raked, and a considerable collection of bones discovered, which were hoarded up for the purpose of being pounded and manufactured into soup.
-The parchment originally employed instead of glass had been torn from the windows, and the place was exposed to all the inclemency of an arctic winter; but they succeeded in filling the sashes with loose boards, and as the temperature of the outer air was now from $15^{\circ}$ to $20^{\circ}$ below zero, this precaution was especially necessary.
+The parchment originally employed instead of glass had been torn from the windows, and the place was exposed to all the inclemency of an arctic winter : but they succeeded in filling the sashes with loose boards, and as the temperature of the outer air was now from 15° to 20° below zero, this precaution was especially necessary.
 To procure water they melted the frozen lumps of snow, and the flooring of the neighbouring apartment was broken up for fuel.

-Having completed these arrangements, they assembled round the fire, and were busy singeing the hair off a deerskin, when they were cheered by the entrance of the interpreter, who had made his way to the fort by a different route, through a country he had never traversed before.
+Having completed these arrangements, they assembled round the fire, and were busy singeing the hair off a deer-skin, when they were cheered by the entrance of the interpreter, who had made his way to the fort by a different route, through a country he had never traversed before.
 Though by far the strongest of the party, he was now so enfeebled by famine that he could not follow two deer which he had seen on his way.
 Next morning there was a heavy gale from the south-east, and the snow drifted so thick that no one ventured abroad.
-On the evening of the succeeding day, a figure covered with ice, benumbed with cold, and almost speechless, staggered into the house : it was one of the Canadians who had been despatched with a note by Mr. Back, and having fallen into a rapid, narrowly escaped being To change his dress, wrap him in warm drowned.\ blankets, and pour some soup over his throat, was their first care; and after a little he revived enough to answer the anxious questions with which he was assailed.
-From his replies but little comfort was derived.
-Mr. Back had seen no trace of the Indians, and the messenger's recollection appeared confused with regard to the part of the country where he had left his officer, who, as he stated, intended to proceed to the spot where the Indian chief Akaitcho had encamped last summer,-a distance of about thirty miles.
-Thither he proposed to follow when he was a little recruited ; and, though dissuaded from the attempt, persisted that as the track was beaten he would e able to make it out, and to convey intelligence of the situation of Captain Franklin's party.
-Accordingly, the fifth day after his arrival, he departed from the fort with a small supply of singed hide.
+On the evening of the succeeding day, a figure covered with ice, benumbed with cold, and almost speechless, staggered into the house: It was one of the

-See Mr. Back's interesting Narrative, Franklin's Journey, p.
+^{} See Mr Back's interesting Narrative, Franklin's Journey, p.
 477.